DrCuis/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Layout13.png)

-If you put your mouse pointer over the box on the right of X or Y its content will highlight.
+If you put your mouse pointer over the box on the Gap Between Morphs content will highlight.
 Type a value and it will overwrite what is already there.
 Put '10' in each box.

 The press Update.